Part of Interstate 95 in Augusta to close for Exit 109 overpass work

 Anderson said once the superstructure is replaced, the overpass will need to be paved, which is likely to be a challenge, in February, when paving production plants are shut down because it’s generally too cold to pave.

 Anderson said though doing so is rare, paving can be done in cold weather using special tools and methods to heat the ground, and after making arrangements to have pavement made for the project.
-He said that pavement will likely be temporary, and would be replaced with permanent, more durable pavement when the weather warms in the spring.
+He said that pavement probably will be temporary and would be replaced with permanent, more durable pavement when the weather warms in the spring.

 Keith Edwards — 621-5647